ams342t0/DOS-stuff/README.md

 # dos-programs
-old programs compiled in turbo c/pascal. lost all source code. will run in dosbox.
+old programs compiled in turbo c/pascal. lost most of all source code. will run in dosbox.